Mashariki Research and Policy Centre

 In April 2025, MRPC, in collaboration with the East African Institute for Peace and Governance (EAIPG), delivered a Preventing and Countering Violent Extremism (PCVE) training in Nairobi.
 Drawing participants from Ghana, Somalia, and Kenya, the training combined basic and advanced sessions to strengthen practical skills for countering extremism.
 This program is ongoing and reflects MRPC’s commitment to building lasting regional capacity.

-Regional Readiness
+Regional Peacekeeping

-In March 2025, MRPC contributed to the UN and African Union Logistics Officers Curriculum Writing Board at the International Peace Support Training Centre in Nairobi.
-Since then, MRPC has been centrally involved in implementing the Eastern Africa Standby Force’s (EASF) Logistics Operational Planning Process Course, designed to enhance the readiness of military, police, and civilian logistics officers for multidimensional peacekeeping missions.
-This initiative strengthens the region’s ability to plan, deploy, and sustain rapid crisis response operations.
+In March 2025, MRPC contributed to the UN and African Union Logistics Officers Curriculum Writing Board at the IPSTC.
+Since then, the Centre has been centrally involved in implementing the Eastern Africa Standby Force’s (EASF) Logistics Operational Planning Process Course, designed to enhance the readiness of military, police, and civilian logistics officers for multidimensional peacekeeping missions.